salmonhumorous/salmonhumorous.github.io/_posts/2023-03-07-tutorial-first.md

 ```

 We accomplished what we set out to do, but there is still much room for improvement.
-For instance, we may devise a function to provide randomization while maintaining the composition's overall structure.
-You can also use logic to progressively alter the notes that different instruments play over time.
+For instance, we may devise a function to provide randomization while still maintaining the composition's overall structure.
+So that while the notes are random, pattern still repeats.
+<br>We can also use logic to progressively alter the notes that different instruments play over time.

 <br>You can check my implementation and full code on [P5js Editor](https://editor.p5js.org/salmonhumorous/sketches/7RbaJl2F2).
 If you create something cool with this, don't forget to share it with me.
-You can find many more ways to experiment with sounds in the browser by looking at Examples in P5js and Tone.js , be sure to check that out as well.
+You will find many more ways to experiment with sounds in the browser by looking at Examples in P5js and Tone.js , be sure to check that out as well.
+<br> Also, this tutorial is only a introduction to creating sounds and compositions in browser.
+Thus, for any meaningfull compostion you will have to further build upon it.
+Have fun!!